 Also of interest is that they suspect that HERV-W may be triggered initially shortly after birth in people with genetic predisposition to it – explaining why many of us (like me) don't recall having EBV or the other suspected triggers at all.
 The article's references to chronic infections that wax and wane beginning in childhood, are much more familiar to me than a single bout of disease that might have triggered MS soon afterwards.

-doesn't allow me to give a complete summary (even though I read it 3 times), but I've got to plug in a few short quotes to encourage more to read it – and add further input.
+My limited comprehension doesn't allow me to give a complete summary (even though I read it 3 times), but I've got to plug in a few short quotes to encourage more to read it – and add further input.
 I know HERV-W and retroviruses have been discussed at TIMS before.

 It's not only that, as you say Marc, there's "much discussion of MS" in it, but that the researchers in the article often refer to both schizophrenia and MS together.